 Technology is moving so fast that it is difficult (and costly) exercise to keep up with all the latest gear.
 A lot of photographers fall for the belief that new gear will make them better photographers.

 Often times some of the most expensive camera gear in the world sits in closets, rarely making it out to the local park.
 In this article, we’re going to look at the best film cameras for you to get into the world of cameras and analog photography!

 Shooting film is a great way for you to just take a photo and disconnect from your digital cameras and online life.

-The cheapest new full-frame digital camera will run you around $2000, a used Canon 5D (full frame digital camera released in 2005) will cost you around $500.
-If you shoot film, you are able to get the same full frame quality (including a few lenses too!) for around $100.
+The cheapest new full-frame DSLR will run you around $2000, and a used Canon 5D (full-frame DSLR released in 2005) will cost you around $500.
+If you shoot film, you are able to get the same full-frame quality (including a few lenses too!) for around $100.
 While you do have to buy film and develop it, the skills and techniques that you’ll learn throughout this process will make you a much more efficient and thoughtful photographer in the long run.

 But with so many options available where is the best place to start?